operationalservices/jujucharm-salt-minion/README.md

 # Usage

-This is a subordinated Salt Minion charm.
+This is a subordinate salt minion charm.

 Deploy the service: